 If you're still a little concerned about the major you've chosen, though, here are a couple reasons why you shouldn't be too worried about having gone with a "bad" major.

 You Don't Have to Pursue a Career That's Directly Related to Your Major

 Many of the majors listed above are fairly flexible or broad in scope, such as liberal arts.
 If you're concerned about being able to get a job or make enough money after you graduate, know that it's possible to switch gears and look for entry-level employment that's NOT directly related to your major.

-Many employers will view your past employment history as more important that your college major anyway, especially as you get older.
-You might have to spend more time working your way up the ranks from an entry-level position, but that’s common with recent college grads.
+Many employers will view your past employment history as more important than your college major anyway, especially as you get older.
+You might have to spend more time working your way up the ranks from an entry-level position, but that's common with recent college grads.

 You Can Get Graduate Degrees in Your Field